 - This roasted cauliflower salad can last all week in your refrigerator, making it ideal for healthy meal prep.

 - The spices are interesting, a bit exotic, and sure to liven up your average afternoon.

-- Extra special additions like roasted cashews (buttery and an ideal pairing with curry flavors), raisins (chewy and sweet), and cilantro (lively and fresh) make this salad memorable and crave-worthy.
+- Extra special additions like roasted cashews (buttery and an ideal pairing with curry flavors, like in this Curry Chicken Salad), raisins (chewy and sweet), and cilantro (lively and fresh) make this salad memorable and crave-worthy.
 Not a raisin fan?
 Try making this roasted cauliflower salad with pomegranate seeds.